← All workflows

 .pdf, .xlsx, .csv

-Aerial photographs, fire insurance maps, city directories, topographic maps, and other historical sources documenting prior property uses
+Aerial photographs, fire insurance maps, city directories, topographic maps, owner/occupant questionnaires, and interview notes

 Supporting documents